Tasiast Gold Mine, Mauritania

 Mineralisation

-Structurally controlled gold ore mineralisation is hosted in all the rock types with quartz-veining, discrete shears and faults, and silica-flooding.
+Structurally controlled gold ore mineralisation is hosted in all the rock types with quartz-veining, discrete shears and faults, as well as silica-flooding.

 Secondary pyrrhotite is found above a layer of brittle quartz-carbonate veining.
 The microfractures and veinlets of the main shears contain visible coarse gold.